edchav/Trees-Boosting/README.md

 # Requirements
 1. Python
 2. NumPy
-3. scikit-learn
+3. Pandas
+4. Seaborn
+5. Scikit-learn
-4. Graphviz
+6. Graphviz
-5. Pillow
+7. Pillow
-6. IPython
+8. IPython

 # Run the program
 1. Everything you need is in the Jupyter Notebook File and should run as is.
 The Tree Diagram was an additional feature I added, can be commented out if you don't have Graphviz installed.